2011 San Diego Padres season: Regular season

 On June 20, former Padres first baseman Adrián González went 3 for 5 with a double and 3 RBI (all in the 10-run Boston 7th inning) in his first career game against San Diego in a 14–5 Red Sox victory in Fenway Park.
 The Padres were 6-9 in interleague play in 2011.

 In May The San Diego Union-Tribune wrote that star minor league first baseman Anthony Rizzo's debut with the Padres might be delayed despite the club's hitting deficiencies due to cost considerations created by the "Super Two" exception for salary arbitration eligibility.
 The Padres cited Rizzo's lack of experience above Double-A and his limited exposure to left-handed pitching as benefits of his continuing to play in Tucson.
 He was called up to the majors after hitting .365 with 16 homers and 63 RBI in 200 at-bats in Tucson.

 In his debut on June 9, against the Washington Nationals, Rizzo struck out in his first at bat, but then proceeded to hit a triple and score a run, helping the Padres to a 7–3 victory.
 He hit his first home run on June 11 against John Lannan.
 After three games he was 3-for-7 with a double, triple and a home run, while demonstrated patience in drawing four walks for a .667 on-base percentage (OBP).

 The Padres' pitcher Cory Luebke was added to the rotation on June 22, 2011 as a previous 5-spot pitcher.
 Wade LeBlanc was optioned after a loss to the Red Sox.
 He went 5 innings and struck out 6 in his first start of 2011 in an eventual 4-1 win.

 On July 9 against the Los Angeles Dodgers, Luke Gregerson entered the game in the ninth inning after Aaron Harang, Josh Spence, Chad Qualls, and Mike Adams combined to pitch eight innings without allowing a hit.
 Gregerson retired the first two hitters before a double by Juan Uribe on a one ball and two strike count broke up the no hitter.
 Dioner Navarro then hit a single off Gregerson to score the winning run for the Dodgers.
 This was the closest the Padres have come to pitching a no-hitter since Steve Arlin in 1972.
-The Padres are the only team that has never pitched a no-hitter in their history.
+The Padres would be the last MLB team to get a no-hitter with the first coming on April 9th, 2021 when San Diego native Joe Musgrove threw the teams first no-hitter in a 3-0 win over the Texas Rangers.